arkency/posts/posts/2016-06-24-rails-refactoring-podcast-6-frontend-friendly-rails.md

 ---
-title: "Rails Refactoring Podcast #6 - Frontend Friendly Rails"
 created_at: 2016-06-24 03:05:00 +0200
 publish: true
 author: Wiktor Mociun
 tags: [ "rails", "refactoring", "podcast"]
 ---

+# Rails Refactoring Podcast #6 - Frontend Friendly Rails

 In this episode of Rails Refactoring Podcast, Wiktor and Marcin are discussing new Frontend-Friendly Rails book.
 It tells about improving frontend